DashChat: Interactive Authoring of Performance Dashboard Design Prototypes through Conversation with LLM-Powered Agent: Introduction

-To address the challenges, we propose ${DashChat}$, an interactive system that leverages large language modals~(LLMs) to generate industrial dashboard design prototypes from natural language automatically.
-For the first challenge, we collected 114 high-quality industrial dashboards from various domains and summarized a design space that characterizes their view types, view layouts, analysis tasks, and embellishments.
+To address the challenges, we propose ${DashChat}$, an interactive system that leverages large language models~(LLMs) to generate performance dashboard design prototypes from natural language automatically.
+For the first challenge, we collected 114 high-quality performance dashboards from various domains and summarized a design space that characterizes their view types, view layouts, analysis tasks, and embellishments.
 The analysis results are then injected into LLMs as a reference during generation.
 Second, we built a multi-agent pipeline powered by LLMs to generate effective and aesthetic prototypes.
 We leverage LLMs' powerful language comprehension to develop intelligent agents with decision-making and diverse tool-use functionalities.
 Additionally, due to the high computational cost of LLMs, our pipeline employs a parallel framework to enhance efficiency.
-Based on the pipeline, we developed an interface consisting of the Chat Panel and History Panel, which supports users authoring industrial dashboard prototypes through conversations with agents and reviewing previous specifications.
+Based on the pipeline, we developed an interface consisting of the Chat Panel and History Panel, which supports users in authoring performance dashboard prototypes through conversations with agents and reviewing previous specifications.
 It also assists users in clarifying their prototype requirements by offering multiple potential options, while supporting an iterative trial-and-error process informed by user feedback.
-In conclusion, the key contributions of our work include: \begin{itemize}[noitemsep,topsep=0pt] \item An industrial dashboard design space identified through an empirical analysis of 114 high-quality industrial dashboards. \item A multi-agent pipeline for realizing an interactive system that enables designers to construct effective and aesthetic industrial dashboard prototypes. \item Two user studies conducted to verify the effectiveness and efficiency of our system. \end{itemize}
+In conclusion, the key contributions of our work include: \begin{itemize}[leftmargin=*,topsep=0pt] \item A performance dashboard design space identified through an empirical analysis of 114 high-quality performance dashboards, which establishes a structured knowledge base to steer prototype generation. \item A multi-agent automatic dashboard prototype generation pipeline for realizing an interactive system \textbf{DashChat}, that enables designers to construct effective and aesthetic performance dashboard prototypes through conversational interaction.
+It demonstrates the potential of LLMs to support real-world design workflows by translating natural language input into visual encodings, reducing the entry barrier for non-technical stakeholders. \item A quantitative study showing the effectiveness of our multi-agent generation pipeline and a user study to verify the usefulness and efficiency of our system. \end{itemize}